Geometric characterization of anomalous Landau levels of isolated flat bands: Abstract

 \section{Abstract}

-Landau levels of a band are conventionally believed to be bounded by its upper and lower band edges at zero magnetic field so that no Landau level is expected to appear in the gapped regions of the original band structure.
-Two notable examples evading this expectation are topological bands with quantized invariants and flat bands with singular band crossing.
-Here we introduce a distinct class of flat band systems in which an isolated flat band exhibits anomalous Landau level spreading (LLS) outside the zero-field energy bounds.
-In particular, we demonstrate that the LLS is determined by the cross-gap Berry connection measuring the wave function geometry of multi-bands.
-Moreover, we find that symmetry puts strong constraints on the LLS of flat bands.
-Namely, the LLS shows a quadratic magnetic field dependence in systems with space-time-inversion symmetry while it completely vanishes when the system respects chiral symmetry.
-Also, when the system respects time-reversal or reflection symmetries at zero magnetic field, the maximum and minimum values of the LLS have the same magnitude but with opposite signs.
-Our general mechanism for the LLS of flat bands reveals the fundamental role of wave function geometry in describing anomalous magnetic responses in solids.
+According to the Onsager's semiclassical quantization rule, the Landau levels of a band are bounded by its upper and lower band edges at zero magnetic field.
+However, there are two notable systems where the Landau level spectra violate this expectation, including topological bands and flat bands with singular band crossings, whose wave functions possess some singularities.
+Here, we introduce a distinct class of flat band systems where anomalous Landau level spreading (LLS) appears outside the zero-field energy bounds, although the relevant wave function is nonsingular.
+The anomalous LLS of isolated flat bands are governed by the cross-gap Berry connection that measures the wave-function geometry of multi bands.
+We also find that symmetry puts strong constraints on the LLS of flat bands.
+Our work demonstrates that an isolated flat band is an ideal system for studying the fundamental role of wave-function geometry in describing magnetic responses of solids.